tr31zh/extaedio/README.md

 ### Prerequisites

-You need Python, at least version 3.6, installed on your computer.
+- Python, at least version 3.6, installed on your computer.
+- A navigator.
+- Some features, i.e. exporting plot as html, don't work on windows.

 ### Installing